-The buildings in question meet the following criteria: buildings with street facing parapets and facades on busy, high-traffic areas (pedestrian or vehicles) that are already known to be vulnerable in the event of an earthquake.
+The buildings are those with street facing parapets and facades on busy, high-traffic areas (pedestrian or vehicles) that are vulnerable in an earthquake.

 To assist with the urgency of this work, Wellington City Council will contribute $1 million and the Government $2 million.
 This $3 million fund will contribute up to $15,000 for a URM facade, and $10,000 for a URM parapet.
 The remaining costs are to be funded by the building owner.